Gerald Davis (politician)

-Gerald M. Davis (born 1936) is an American politician from Maine.
+Gerald M. Davis (January 25, 1936 – February 12, 2024) was an American politician from Maine.

 Career

 Davis, a Republican from Falmouth, represented District 11 in the Maine Senate from 2008 to 2010.
 He was defeated for re-election in 2010 by unenrolled (independent) Richard G. Woodbury of Yarmouth.
 Davis' Senate district covered part of Cumberland County, specifically Chebeague Island, Cumberland, Falmouth, Gray, Long Island, North Yarmouth and Yarmouth.
 He served in the Maine House of Representatives from 1996 to 2006.
 He also served on the Falmouth School Board.

 He taught history at Portland High School and served as a Peace Corps volunteer.

 A Roman Catholic, Davis opposed redefining marriage to include same sex marriage.

+Davis dies on February 12, 2024, at the age of 88.

 Education

 Davis earned a B.A. from Bates College and an MA in history and education from the University of Southern Maine.